Boosting audio guide playtime by 300% at London’s Wellcome Collection

 Challenge

-How might we better support gallery visitors with visual disabilities in exploring the exhibition?
+How might we better support gallery visitors in exploring the exhibition through audio?

-Identified low engagement: users spent only 2 minutes on average, interacting with less than 10% of available content
+Identified low engagement: users spent listening to our audio content only 2 minutes on average, interacting with less than 10% of the exhibition’s content

-Stepped into the UX researcher role due to lack of dedicated resource
+Stepped into the UX researcher role due to a lack of a dedicated resource

-Gathered insights using HotJar tracking, past user studies, and competitive analysis
+Gathered insights on gaps in the experience using HotJar tracking, past user studies, and supervised research sessions in the gallery

 Before & After